Chacma Baboon

 Geography

-The area of their distribution covers the greater part of southern Africa.
-They live in diverse habitats from woodlands to savanna, steppes and sub-desert.
-Chacma baboons are found in Kalahari Desert as well as on alpine slopes of the Drakensberg.
-They usually sleep on hills, cliffs or large trees.
-During the day, these primates avoid arid areas with lack of water.
+Chacma baboons are found throughout southern Africa, ranging from South Africa north to Angola, Zambia, and Mozambique.
+They live in diverse habitats from woodlands to savannas, steppes, and sub-deserts.
+Chacma baboons are found in the Kalahari Desert as well as on the alpine slopes of the Drakensberg.
+They usually sleep on hills, cliffs, or large trees and during the day, avoid arid areas with a lack of water.

 Chacma Baboon habitat map